Acceptance of evolution by religious groups: Christianity

 Evolution contradicts a literalistic interpretation of Genesis; however, according to Catholicism and most contemporary Protestant denominations, biblical literalism in the creation account is not mandatory.
 Christians have considered allegorical interpretations of Genesis since long before the development of Darwin's theory of evolution, or Hutton's principle of uniformitarianism.
-A notable example is St. Augustine (4th century), who, on theological grounds, argued that everything in the universe was created by God in the same instant, and not in six days as a plain reading of Genesis would require.
+A notable example is St. Augustine (4th century), who, in his book, De Genesi ad litteram (On the Literal Meaning of Genesis), argued that everything in the universe was created by God in the same instant, and not in six days as a plain reading of Genesis would require.
+In this work, Augustine argues that "know [the days of creation] are different from the ordinary day of which we are familiar".
+He then goes on to describe what could be called an early form of theistic evolution, writing: